Lossy Compression via Sparse Linear Regression: Performance under Minimum-distance Encoding: Main Results

 We begin with some background on error exponents. \begin{defi} The error exponent at distortion-level $D$ of a sequence of rate $R$ codes $\{\mathcal{C}_n\}_{n=1,2,\ldots}$ is given by \be r(D,R) = - \limsup_{n \to \infty} \frac{1}{n} \log P_{e}(\mathcal{C}_n,D). \ee The optimal error exponent for a rate-distortion pair $(R,D)$ is the supremum of the error exponents over all sequences of codes with rate $R$, at distortion-level $D$. \end{defi}

-The error-exponent describes the asymptotic behavior of the probability of error; bounds on the probability of error for finite block lengths were obtained in \cite{SakrisonFin,IngberKochman,KostinaV12}.
+For a given rate $R$ and distortion-level $D$, the error exponent describes the asymptotic behavior of the probability of error with growing block length; bounds on the probability of error for finite block lengths were obtained in \cite{SakrisonFin,IngberKochman,KostinaV12}.
 The optimal error exponent was obtained by Marton \cite{MartonRD74} for discrete memoryless sources and was extended to Gaussian sources by Ihara and Kubo \cite{IharaKubo00}.

 \begin{fact} \cite{IharaKubo00} For an i.i.d Gaussian source distributed as $\mathcal{N}(0, \sigma^2)$ and squared-error distortion criterion, the optimal error exponent at rate $R$ and distortion-level $D$ is \be r^*(D,R) = \left\{